barlup/panaroo/docs/README.md

 panaroo -i *.gff -o results --clean-mode strict
 ```

+Recommend parsing the input files from another folder.

 If you are using GFFs from RefSeq they can occasionally include annotations that do not conform the expected.
 This is usually due to a premature stop codon or a gene of invalid length.
 By default Panaroo will fail to parse these annotations.
 However, you can set Panaroo to ignore invalid annotaion by enabling the `remove-invalid-genes` flag

 ```